GradeThread

 Methodology FAQ

-- Yes.
-Human reviewers correct low-confidence grades before they finalize, adjudicate disputes, and maintain the golden set that gates every model release.
+Yes.
+Human reviewers correct low-confidence grades before they finalize, adjudicate disputes, and maintain the golden set that gates every promoted rubric version.
 The AI does the volume; humans hold the standard.

 Ready to Grade Smarter?